frnmst/gnupot/README.md

 # GNUpot
 (setsid bash -c "sleep 10 && DISPLAY=:0 && ~/gnupot/gnupot") &
 ```
-GNUpot will autostart 10 seconds after Openbox starts running.
-Remember to set
+GNUpot will autostart 10 seconds after Openbox starts running in a separate
+environment, thanks to `setsid`.
+Without adding this you may encounter
+serious problems when killing GNUpot.
+Remember to set the display variable
-the display variable correctly, otherwise the notification will not be shown.
+correctly, otherwise the notifications will not be shown.

 ##Interesting facts about GNUpot